ExtendJ/ExtendJ-Explorer/README.md

 java -jar jastadddebugger-exjobb.jar
 ```
 This should run a sample JastAdd project and run the JastAddAdUI program. see Lib dependencis below if it's not working.
+OBS!
+The debugger will run on the sample.cfg file in your directory.

 ## Running JastAddAd on your project ##
 There are a few things that must be done to run JastAddAd on your own project.